Need to connect Python to an Oracle database using cx_Oracle connect?

 select username from dba_users

-We just saw how you can connect Python to Oracle using cx_Oracle connect.
-Once you established such a connection, you can definitely use SQL in Python to manage your data.
+You just saw how to connect Python to Oracle using cx_Oracle connect.
+Once you established such a connection, you can start using SQL in Python to manage your data.

-You can learn more about the different types of connections between Python and other database applications by visiting these posts:
+You can learn more about the different types of connections between Python and other database applications by visiting these guides:

 - Connect Python to SQL Server using pyodbc